 In an extremely competitive and crowded market space, travel is one of the hardest sectors to master as a marketer.
 More than ever, brands have to fight for space and earn each person’s consideration in every micro-moment they experience.
 To master these micro-moments, Google suggests:

-BE THERE.
 Identify the micro-moment that fits your business and commit to being there to help when they occur.
 Basically, this means show up!
 It’ll get your brand into the game to be chosen, not just seen.

-BE USEFUL.
+.
 Do more than just show up, be relevant to that person’s needs in that specific moment and connect them to the information or inspiration they are looking for.

 But we know that we can’t all be there and be useful all the time.
 We don’t have enough time or budget to do that.
 We can, however, focus on one area, and do that really well.
 Which area you focus on will depend on your strategy and what works best for your brand, but we have seen that by focusing your marketing spend on improving the guest experience once they’ve booked, hoteliers can drive word-of-mouth, see an increase in guest satisfaction, brand loyalty and guest retention over time.